DaScient/SuperTrendTradingBot/README.md

 Our ultimate mission is to leverage statistical & mathematical modeling, deep financial analytics, data science, strategic intelligence, and ml to provide reliable, intellectually resourceful, and totally open source user-friendly products.

 Find value in our project?
 Want to help us expand or contribute to code?
 Even if it's just to say thanks - please feel free to contact us.
+We gladly only accept work contributions as donations, as this is clearly a work in progress, but do send a "hello, world!"

 ---